singla108/cowin-vaccination-availability/README.md

 # CoWIN vaccination slot availability using Python
-Python Program to check available NCR vaccine slots from Covid-19 Vaccination Centers using CoWIN Public API in India.
-This program CANNOT book slots automatically, you need to use CoWIN website to book the slots.
+Python Program to check available Delhi NCR vaccine slots from Covid-19 Vaccination Centers (using CoWIN Public APIs).
+This program CAN NOT book slots automatically, you need to use CoWIN website to book the slots.

 Show your support by starring ⭐ the repository! 😊